Lipid storage disorder: Diagnosis

 Diagnosis of the lipid storage disorders can be achieved through the use of several tests.
 These tests include clinical examination, biopsy, genetic testing, molecular analysis of cells or tissues, and enzyme assays.
 Certain forms of this disease also can be diagnosed through urine testing, which detects the stored material.
 Prenatal testing also is available to determine whether the fetus will have the disease or is a carrier.

 Treatment

 There are no specific treatments for lipid storage disorders; however, there are some highly effective enzyme replacement therapies for people with type 1 Gaucher disease and some patients with type 3 Gaucher disease.
 There are other treatments such as the prescription of certain drugs such as phenytoin and carbamazepine to treat pain for patients with Fabry disease.
 Furthermore, gene therapies and bone marrow transplantation may prove to be effective for certain lipid storage disorders.

-Diet restrictions do not help prevent the buildup of lipids in the tissues.
+Diet restrictions do not help prevent the buildup of lipids in the tissues because the cells in the tissues synthesize lipids from any precursor readily available (such as amino acids or carbohydrates).